ydb-platform/ydb/ydb/docs/en/core/dev/troubleshooting/performance/queries/transaction-lock-invalidation.md

 # Transaction lock invalidation

-Each transaction in {{ ydb-short-name }} uses [optimistic locking](https://en.wikipedia.org/wiki/Optimistic_concurrency_control) to ensure that no other transaction has modified the data it has read or changed.
-If the locks check reveals conflicting modifications, the committing transaction rolls back and must be restarted.
+{{ ydb-short-name }} uses [optimistic locking](https://en.wikipedia.org/wiki/Optimistic_concurrency_control) to find conflicts with other transactions being executed.
+If the locks check during the commit phase reveals conflicting modifications, the committing transaction rolls back and must be restarted.
 In this case, {{ ydb-short-name }} returns a **transaction locks invalidated** error.
 Restarting a significant share of transactions can degrade your application's performance.

 {% note info %}